Code-Institute-Submissions/riddle-me-this-5/README.md

   ~~~~
 * Flask Microframework: Flask was used to extend pythons functionality to the frond end.
 * Balsamiq: Used to create the below wireframes.
+* Cloud9 IDE used as development environment workspace

 ## Bootstrap template used